-Blunt Manuscripts (Wilfrid Scawen Blunt MSS)
+Blunt Manuscripts (Wilfrid Scawen Blunt)

 This collection of Blunt's correspondence covers the period 1855-1922.
 It reflects the many facets of a gifted, controversial maverick.
 He is best remembered as a poet - notably for his sonnets and lyrics - but his interests and activities extended far beyond the literary world.